multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 Researchers in areas of music information retrieval, music psychology, machine learning a generally music and technology enthusiasts.

 ## Data
-The dataset used for this task is the `autotagging-moodtheme` subset of the [MTG-Jamendo dataset](https://github.com/MTG/jamendo-dataset), built using audio data from [Jamendo](https://jamendo.com) under Creative Commons licenses.
+The dataset used for this task is the `autotagging-moodtheme` subset of the [MTG-Jamendo dataset](https://github.com/MTG/jamendo-dataset), built using audio data from [Jamendo](https://jamendo.com) and made available under Creative Commons licenses.
 This subset includes 18,486 audio tracks with mood and theme annotations.
-In total, there are 57 tags, and tracks can possible have more than one tag.
+In total, there are 57 tags, and tracks can possibly have more than one tag.

 ### Audio